Criminals want to steal your phone number.

 The scam is actually quite simple – and here is how it works:

 Criminals find out your phone number and as much information as they can about you.
-They then contact your mobile phone company – or one of the many stores that are authorized by mobile service providers to make service changes – and report, as if they were you, that your phone was stolen and ask that the number be transferred to another device.
+They then contact your mobile phone company – or one of the many stores that are authorized by mobile service providers to make service changes – and report, as if they were you, that your phone was stolen and ask that the number be transferred to another device (usually by switching which small “SIM” card is associated with the number).
 In some cases, they may even buy a new phone at the time – giving the sales representative involved an extra incentive to quickly fulfill their request.
+Some criminals perpetrate the scam by transferring your phone number to a different mobile-service provider, and social engineering your provider to authorized the transfer.

 Why do criminals like this scam?